Haroon921/x-rayPredictionCovid-19/README.md

 ![Covid-19](Imges/imagexray.png)

-# Use Chest X-rays Images in Azure Machine Learning Studio to predict Covid-19 and deploy a web service to Azure Kubernetes Service (AKS)
+# Use Chest X-rays Images in Azure Machine Learning Studio to predict Covid-19 and deploy a web service to Azure Kubernetes Service (AKS).
+# In addition, consume the model to predict through Microsoft Power Apps.

 In this lab, I will walk you through on how to apply machine learning to predict COVID-19 cases from chest X-rays.
 By following the steps in this lab, you will be able to understand get started.
 I am hoping to reach individuals who are able to contribute their skills to this effort.